OddieOldDev/Anomaly/README.md

-# UnderTrap
+# Anomaly
-UnderTrap is a undertale fan game made in my new engine TMPOrary.
+*Anomly* is a UnderTale fangame made with my new engine TMPOrary.